hmrc/accessibility/docs/in-house-audit-screener.md

 ### Definition of Done

-As an absolute bare minimum, we recommend following these three tasks from the longer list below.
+As an absolute bare minimum, we recommend following these three tasks:

 1. Make sure each page contains valid HTML.
 2. Make sure each page is free from WCAG errors.
 3. Test each page is usable with at least one screen reader.

-You should be positive that these tasks are completed to satisfaction before you consider requesting an in-house audit before your DAC audit.
-The best way to achieve that is to validate the HTML of each page and use a tool like axe or Pa11y to test for WCAG errors as you’re test driving your service with a screen reader at the end of each sprint.
+You should make sure these tasks are complete before you request an in-house audit.
+The best way to do this is to validate the HTML of each page.
+Use a tool like axe or Pa11y to test for WCAG errors as you’re test driving your service with a screen reader at the end of each sprint.

 Most of this work can be done at your own desk.
-The assistive tech journeys are best done in the lab.
+The assistive tech journeys are best done in the accessibility lab, if you have one in your Delivery Centre.

 - make sure each page contains valid HTML
 - make sure each page contains valid CSS